allenai/contrast-sets/perspectrum/README.md

 ### What's in here
-- `perspectrum_minimal_pairs.csv`: contains the constrast sets we use for evaluation.
+- `perspectrum_contrast_sets.csv`: contains the constrast sets we use for evaluation.

 - `perspectrum_model.py`: RoBERTa model
 - `run_evaluation.py`: evaluation script for computing model performance and consistency on contrast sets.